madeofpendletonwool/PinePods/completed_todos.md

 - [] Test with LXC containers
 - [] Queue adjmustment for mobile devices
 - [] Full Show deletion with checkbox on download page
+- [] Added a People page so that you can see other episodes and podcasts a particular person has been on
+- [] Manually adjust tags for podcast in podcast settings
+- [] Update Feed directly after adding a Nextcloud/gpodder sync server instead of waiting for the next refresh

 Version 0.6.4